 This is an incredibly easy soup to make.
 You can have it on the table in about 40 minutes.
 Grab a large saucepan or smaller soup pot, and let’s make some soup!

-- Sauté sausage and onion in a large saucepan over medium-high heat.
+- Brown the meat and onions.
+Sauté sausage and onion in a large saucepan over medium-high heat.

-- Fold in mushrooms and garlic and cook to soften.
+- Sauté the mushrooms.
+Fold in mushrooms and garlic and cook to soften.

-- Add water, crushed tomatoes, diced tomatoes, dried herbs, and pepperoni.
+- Stir in the other ingredients.
+Add water, crushed tomatoes, diced tomatoes, dried herbs, and pepperoni.
 Bring to a boil, then simmer for 20 minutes.

-- Top individual bowls of soup with mozzarella cheese.
+- Finish and serve.
+Stir in the Parmesan last.
+To serve, top individual bowls of soup with mozzarella cheese.
 Garnish with fresh basil and/or parsley, if desired.

 What to Serve with Pizza Soup

-And if you missed the mention at the beginning of this post, I want to make sure you know about this Cheesy Garlic Bread recipe.
+And if you missed the mention at the beginning of this post, don’t forget the garlic bread!
+Or, try Texas toast.
 It’s soft and tender on the inside, with delightfully crispy edges.
 My family goes crazy for it!

 Pizza Soup